Evolution of insects: Distant ancestors

 The distant ancestor of flying insects, a species with primitive proto-wings, had a more or less ametabolous life-cycle and instars of basically the same type as thysanurans with no defined nymphal, subimago or adult stages as the individual became older.
-Individuals developed gradually as they were grew and moulting, but probably without major changes inbetween instars.
+Individuals developed gradually as they grew and moulted, but probably without major changes inbetween instars.

 Modern mayfly nymphs do not acquire gills until after their first moult.
 Before this stage they are so small that they need no gills to extract oxygen from the water.
 This could be a trait from the common ancestor of all flyers.
 An early terrestrial insect would have no need for paired outgrowths from the body before it started to live in the trees (or in the water, for that matter), so it would not have any.

 This would also affect the way their offspring looked like in the early instars, resembling earlier ametabolous generations even after they had started to adapt to a new way of living, in a habitat where they actually could have some good use for flaps along their body.
 Since they matured in the same way as thysanurans with plenty of moultings as they were growing and very little difference between the adults and much younger individuals (unlike modern insects, which are hemimetabolous or holometabolous), there probably was not as much room for adaptation into different niches depending on age and stage.
 Also, it would have been difficult for an animal already adapted to a niche to make a switch to a new niche later in life based on age or size differences alone when these differences were not significant.